Saltburn by the Sea logo

 Click on the markers to discover some of the main attractions of Saltburn by the Sea.

-Saltburn Pier, Lower Promenade, Saltburn, - the most Northerly surviving British pier.
+Saltburn Pier, Lower Promenade, Saltburn, - the most Northerly surviving British iron pier.
 Built in an exposed position and facing due north into the unforgiving North Sea, the pier recently underwent a major restoration programme to return it to its former glory.
 Work included stabilising the foundations, replacing the decaying steel beams with hardwood, and re-laying over 5 miles of decking.
 It was officially re-opened to the public on 13th July 2001.

 Saltburn by the Sea, pier